 Business Value Gap (BVP) and Business Exit/Sale Ready

-Business Value Gap is the difference between your current business value and what you want to realise when you exit your business to achieve the expected standard of living for your retirement.
+The Business Value Gap is the difference between your current business value and what you want to realize when you exit your business to achieve the expected standard of living for your retirement.

-It is important for business owners to understand the value of your business, the size of the value gap, and how to improve the difference through business value improvement strategy and actions to be “Business Exit/Sale Ready”.
+Business owners need to understand the value of their business, the size of the value gap, and how to improve the difference through business value improvement strategy and actions to be “Business Exit/Sale Ready”.